The quantum tropical vertex: Introduction

 The main result of the present paper, Theorem \ref{main_thm_ch2}, is that the two previous questions, the enumerative meaning of the algebraic $q$-deformation and the algebraic meaning of the higher genus deformation, are answers to each other.

-\subsubsection{OV}
+\subsubsection{\textbf{OV}}

-The higher genus log Gromov-Witten invariants of log Calabi-Yau surfaces that we are considering--with insertion of the top lambda class--should be thought as an algebro-geometric definition of some counts of higher genus Riemann surfaces with boundary on a Lagrangian torus fiber in a Calabi-Yau 3-fold geometry, essentially the product of the log Calabi-Yau surface by a third trivial direction, see Section \ref{section_3d}.
+The higher genus log Gromov-Witten invariants of log Calabi-Yau surfaces that we are considering--with insertion of the top lambda class--should be thought of as an algebrogeometric definition of some counts of higher genus Riemann surfaces with boundary on a Lagrangian torus fiber in a Calabi-Yau 3-fold geometry, essentially the product of the log Calabi-Yau surface by a third trivial direction; see Section \ref{section_3d}.
 For such counts of higher genus open curves in a Calabi-Yau 3-fold geometry, Ooguri-Vafa \cite{MR1765411} have conjectured an open BPS integrality structure.
-Theorem \ref{main_thm_integ}, which is a consequence of Theorem \ref{main_thm_ch2} and of non-trivial algebraic properties of $q$-deformed scattering diagrams, can be seen as a check of this BPS integrality structure.
+Theorem \ref{main_thm_integ}, which is a consequence of Theorem \ref{main_thm_ch2} and of non-trivial algebraic properties of $q$-deformed scattering diagrams, can be viewed as a check of this BPS integrality structure.

-\subsubsection{DT}
+\subsubsection{\textbf{DT}}

-The non-trivial integrality properties of $q$-deformed scattering diagrams are well-known to be related to integrality properties of refined Donaldson-Thomas (DT) invariants, \cite{kontsevich2008stability}.
+The non-trivial integrality properties of $q$-deformed scattering diagrams are well-known to be related to integrality properties of refined Donaldson-Thomas (DT) invariants; see Kontsevich and Soibelman \cite{kontsevich2008stability}.
 Indeed, $q$-deformed scattering diagrams control the wall-crossing behavior of refined DT invariants.

-The fact that the integrality structure of DT invariants coincides with the Ooguri-Vafa integrality structure of higher genus open Gromov-Witten invariants of Calabi-Yau 3-folds, essentially involving the quantum dilogarithm in both cases, can be seen as an early indication that something like Theorem \ref{main_thm_ch2} should be true.
+The fact that the integrality structure of DT invariants coincides with the Ooguri-Vafa integrality structure of higher genus open Gromov-Witten invariants of Calabi-Yau 3-folds, essentially involving the quantum dilogarithm in both cases, can be viewed as an early indication that something like Theorem \ref{main_thm_ch2} should be true.